51st Infantry Regiment (Russian Empire): Hungarian Revolution of 1848

-Crimean War
+Crimean War (1853–1856)

-In 1853, the 5th, 6th, 7th and 8th reserve battalions were formed with the regiment.
+In 1853, the 5th, 6th, 7th and 8th Reserve Battalions were formed with the regiment.

-Appointed to reinforce the Caucasian troops, the regiment sailed on September 17, 1853 to the shores of the Black Sea coast and, having landed in Sukhumi and Anaklia, headed for the Transcaucasia.
-Fighting against Turks on the Inguri River and near the village of Khorshi, the Lithuanians distinguished themselves especially on 4 July 1854 across the Cholokom river, and in the last battle the 3rd battalion bravely attacked the Turkish battery and captured six guns.
-For the distinction rendered, the 3rd battalion received on October 4, 1854 the St. George banner with the inscription "For distinction in the battle against the Turks across the river.
-Cholokom June 4, 1854 ".
-Also, the regiment was awarded on August 30, 1856 badges for headgear with the inscription "For Distinction in 1854 and 1855".
-From 13 September 1854 to 27 August 1855, the 5th and 6th reserve battalions partook in the Siege of Sevastopol.
-On 30 August 1856, for their courage and bravery, the regiment was awarded the St. George banners with the inscription "For Sevastopol in 1854 and 1855" and signs on hats with the inscription "For Sevastopol from 13 September 1854 to 27 August 1855".
+Assigned to reinforce the Russian forces in the Caucasus, the regiment sailed for the Black Sea coast on 17 September 1853.
+After landing at Sukhumi and Anaklia, it advanced into Transcaucasia.

+The regiment fought the Ottoman forces along the Enguri River and near the village of Khorshi, distinguishing itself particularly in the battle across the Choloki River on 4 July 1854.
+During the battle, the 3rd Battalion launched a successful attack on a Turkish battery and captured six guns.
+In recognition of this action, the 3rd Battalion was awarded the St. George banner on 4 October 1854, bearing the inscription: "For distinction in the battle against the Turks across the Choloki River on June 4, 1854."

+From 13 September 1854 to 27 August 1855, the regiment's 5th and 6th Reserve Battalions took part in the Siege of Sevastopol.
+For their courage during the siege, the regiment was awarded St. George banners on 30 August 1856, bearing the inscription "For Sevastopol in 1854 and 1855."
+The regiment's headgear was decorated with badges inscribed "For Sevastopol from 13 September 1854 to 27 August 1855."
+On 30 August 1856, the regiment was also awarded badges for its headgear bearing the inscription "For Distinction in 1854 and 1855."

-On 17 April 1856, after the abolition of the Jaeger regiments, the Lithuanian regiment was renamed an infantry regiment.
-The same year, the reserve battalions were also abolished and rifle companies were formed in four active battalions.
+On 17 April 1856, following the abolition of the Jaeger regiments, the Lithuanian Jaeger Regiment was redesignated as an infantry regiment.
+The reserve battalions were abolished that same year, and rifle companies were established in the four active battalions.

+1856–1859: Caucasus

 For the next three years, the regiment took part in operations against the mountaineers of the Western Caucasus and was on several expeditions beyond the Kuban and in the Labinsky District.
 On 22 July 1859, the Lithuanian Infantry Regiment left the Caucasus.